Skip to content

 If you experience an emergency during a virtual appointment with Cognia Health:

-• Your provider will remain on video while helping you access emergency services
+• Your clinician will remain on video while helping you access emergency services

 • We'll contact 911 on your behalf if you're unable to do so